 Price: 18 €, reduced 12 €

-A series of discussions presented by HAU Hebbel am Ufer in cooperation with the ECCHR (European Center for Constitutional and Human Rights).
-Funded by the Federal Government Commissioner for Culture and the Media as part of the Alliance of International Production Houses.
+A discourse series by HAU Hebbel am Ufer in cooperation with the ECCHR (European Center for Constitutional and Human Rights).
+Funded within the framework of the Alliance of International Production Houses by the Federal Government Commissioner for Culture and the Media.

 There are two marked parking spots in front of the building.
 Access to the Parkett by means of a separate entrance with lift when necessary.
 Barrier-free restroom facilities are available.